Ctrlpanel-gg/docs/docs/Guides/backups.md

 ### How to automatically backup

-You can automatically backup your database every day at midnight for example.
+You can automatically back up your database every day at midnight, for example.
-First create a read only user for the database.
+First, create a read only user for the database.

 ```bash
 mkdir -p /var/www/controlpanel/backups